Shakedown Logo Shakedown Records

 SD 320 Everywhere

 Fleetwood Mac's Christine McVie wrote this song for the band's 1987 album "Tango in the Night".
 The song reached #1 on the Adult Contemporary Chart.
 The singing call was arranged by Pat Carnathan who also played the keyboards and Jim MacDonald played guitars.
+In 2024 Jim MacDonald added a beautiful set of background vocals to the song to further emulate the Fleetwood Mac original.
 Charlie Robertson sang the vocal.

 Charlie Robertson MusicVocalSheet cartAdd To Cart ($10.00)